kozmo2k4/raspipc/README.md

 * Raspbian Jessie image - boot and go!

 ### Requirements:
-* Compatible RSTP or HTTP Video streams
+* Camera feeds in a compatible encoding via RSTP or HTTP.
   * Note that MPEG2 Decoding requires the purchase of an external license.
+  * Test your cameras by trying to play a stream in VideoLAN Client (VLC Player).
-* Raspberry Pi2 or newer
+* Raspberry Pi2 or newer.
+* MicroSD Memory Card - 8GB - 64GB.
-* Wired Ethernet for best results
+* Wired Ethernet for best results, cams will drop out all the time on WiFi.
-* Monitor connected via HDMI
+* TV/Monitor connected via HDMI.
-  * FYI: Aspect Ratios will be identical to your display
+  * FYI: Aspect Ratios will be identical to your display.
+  * DVI Adapters work fine.
+  * Displays can be powered on/off with a GPIO port.

+### Suggestions:
+* Monitors with wide viewing angles are best for dedicated displays.
+* Avoid displays with glossy coatings, anti-glare is supreme for IPC.
+* VESA Mounts for Raspberry Pi cases work great.
+* Buy a high quality MicroSD Card, this wont need much space.

+### Raspberry Pi Video
+> The Raspberry Pi was chosen because it has excellent video performance for such a tiny and affordable little machine.
+It has hardware support for H264 MPEG4 MJPG MPEG2 video formats which covers basically all IP Cameras. (no h265 sorry)

 ### Screenshots
 ![screenshot](screenshots/fourCams.png "4 Cameras")